 \subsection{Control System}

-In this subsection, we summarise studies of control.
-We begin with a summary of $\mathscr{C}$C. Then we discuss the topic of $\mathscr{Q}$C. Finally, we summarise the status of applying ML to control.
+In this subsection, we summarize studies of control.
+We begin with a summary of $\mathscr{C}$C. Then we discuss the topic of $\mathscr{Q}$C. Finally, we summarize the status of applying ML to control.